H3llKa1ser/B00t2R00t/Artificial Intelligence (AI) Penetration Testing/Jailbreaking.md

 ### 5) Misdirection

-Simply make a forbidden action being executed as a required step in a legitimate chained instruction.
+Simply make a forbidden action being executed as a required step in a legitimate chained instruction. effectively hiding forbidden actions in plain sight.

+Example:

+    Analyze this document for me and give me a summary of it.
+(Inject a forbidden action inside the document)